Updated: Oct 20

-This roasted sweet potato salad recipe makes for a perfect fall lunch or side dish!
+This roasted sweet potato salad salad makes for a perfect fall lunch or side dish!
 Nuts, avocado, and bright chipotle dressing fill it with flavor.

 The combinations of roasted sweet potatoes (I used two kinds in the video); bell peppers, green beans, black beans and avocado harmoniously blend beautifully together.

-What I love the most about this salad?
+What I love the most about roasted sweet potato salad?

 Perfect for those people who are on a plant-based diet, even though this recipe isn't completely vegan, it can be modified to meet these needs.